-Student Health Services is located on the second floor of Wayne Hall.
+Student Health Services is located on the lower level of Commonwealth Hall.
 Any emergencies during the night and on weekends may be treated at the Chester County Hospital Emergency Room.
 The Student Health Center phone number is 610-436-2509 and visits are available by appointment.
 The Wellness Education phone number is 610-436-3276.

 Graduate students may take advantage of a group medical illness and accident insurance policy approved by the University.
 Under the same group plan, there is a separate summer policy.
 Visit the Student Health Services Web site at http://wcupa.edu/health for additional information and brochures.

 The Office of Services for Students with Disabilities (OSSD) offers services for students with physical and learning disabilities.

 The OSSD is designed to assist students make a successful transition to the University.
 The office takes a proactive stance that encourages students to understand their needs and strengths in order to best advocate for themselves.

 The OSSD is located within the Academic Programs and Services Division and coordinates services with the other units within the division, such as the Learning Assistance and Resource Center and the Academic Advising Center, as well as other University offices including the Writing Center and the Office of Residence Life and Housing.
 Liaison with governmental agencies and private practitioners for provision of services is also available through the OSSD.
 In order to ensure continuity of services, students should pursue such actions prior to enrollment.
 Students needing financial support for personal services or interpreters should register with the appropriate state agency at least six months in advance of matriculation.

 223 Lawrence Center